 Prior to joining the Policing Project, Marquianna conducted research for the Illinois Department of Juvenile Justice.
 She holds two master’s degrees – a Master of Science in Public Health from the University of Illinois at Urbana-Champaign and a Master of Arts in Sociology from The Ohio State University.

-With research rooted in evidence-based practices and drawn from subject matter expert interviews, the Research Team is collecting and analyzing quantitative and qualitative data from our site cities with an aim to learn what initiatives have been successful and how risk is assessed from an initial call for service to final response.
+With research rooted in evidence-based practices and drawn from subject matter expert interviews, affiliated researchers collected and analyzed quantitative and qualitative data from our site cities with an aim to learn what initiatives have been successful and how risk is assessed from an initial call for service to final response.

 Jeff Asher is the founding partner of AH Datalytics.
 He was formerly an analyst at the CIA and a public safety consultant for the New Orleans City Council.